New Haven Family Travel Guide

 Packing Essentials

-• Reusable water bottle—public fountains plentiful on Yale campus
+• Reusable water bottles.
+Public fountains are common on campus.

 Budget Tips